BYD e6: Second generation (2021)

 The second generation BYD e6 is heavily based on the BYD Song Max, while featuring a redesigned front fascia with the Dragon Face design language resulting in an increased length and height compared to the Song Max.
 Performance wise, the second generation e6 uses BYD's Blade Batteries and is powered by a 70 kW electric motor.
 It is a 5-seater model with generous boot space for luggage.

 This model is available in two trims: the GL trim only supports DC charging via CCS2 and no AC charging, the GLX trim supports the same DC charging and also 1-phase charging (6.6 kW).
 3-phase AC fast charging at up to 40 kW is unique amongst new EVs.
 It was taken over from the first generation e6 and is an important feature for those taxi services that had invested in 3-phase AC fast charging (40 kW, 60A) infrastructure before.

-BYD e6 was made available in right-hand drive markets Singapore, Australia, Hong Kong, Thailand, Nepal and India.
+BYD e6 was made available in right-hand drive markets Singapore, Australia (though only 15 vehicles in Australia), Hong Kong, Thailand, Nepal and India.